mbabynames search ✿

 Edith Valentina

-Edith, meaning "noble and strong", pairs with Valentina, meaning "strong, healthy".
+Edith, meaning "prosperous in war", pairs with Valentina, meaning "strong, healthy".
 The meanings point in complementary directions.
 The longer Valentina (4 syllables) builds on the shorter Edith, giving the name forward momentum.

 Edith Penelope

-Edith carries the meaning "noble and strong" while Penelope brings "weaver".
+Edith carries the meaning "prosperous in war" while Penelope brings "weaver".
 Said together, Edith Penelope has both weight and warmth.
 Edith is 2 syllables.
 Penelope at 3 adds length and rhythm.

 Edith Eleanor